brnco/AVAIL_Intro-To-CLI_Workshop/README.md

 This software is installed entirely via the command line.
 Each command is written on its own line and will appear formatted `like this`.
 Type the command in exactly as you see it here and press enter after each command.

+### MediaArea Repository

+You may need to link your package manager to the repository which hosts MediaArea's software releases.
+To do so, type the following command into your temrinal:

+`wget https://mediaarea.net/repo/deb/repo-mediaarea_1.0-24_all.deb && dpkg -i repo-mediaarea_1.0-24_all.deb && apt-get update`

+that command may need to be run as sudo: `sudo su` - hit Enter, run the `wget` command above, and type `exit` to exit super user mode (you'll learn more about this during the webinar!)

 ### MediaInfo

 MediaInfo displays structured technical metadata from a variety of audiovisual media filetypes, everything from sample rates to listing subtitle tracks